 The IPC will partner with Advanced Energy Economy to hold four regional roundtable meetings across the country with senior energy leaders to discuss the role of regions in accelerating the transition to a lower-carbon energy economy.
-The first roundtable will be held at MIT in March 2013.
+The first roundtable was held at MIT in March, the second in San Antonio, Texas in June, the third in Aspen, Colorado in August and a fourth in the fall of 2013 will be held in New York.
 The roundtables will highlight current practices, opportunities and challenges that exist at the regional level in energy innovation to both support and promote regional approaches.
 They will also help lay the foundation for a new phase of regionally-informed federal energy policies that will support regional variations in energy policies and approaches to energy innovation.
 This Regional Energy Innovation Roundtable series will build upon a roundtable hosted by the IPC and AEE in March 2012 in which a select group of leaders from across the energy innovation spectrum, including industrial practitioners from the entrepreneurial sector, government policymakers at the federal, state, and local levels, regulators, investors, and others, to discuss progress to date in regional energy innovation efforts and the challenges that exist in trying to accelerate energy innovation in regions across the country.
 The regional energy innovation model proposed by Lester and Hart (Unlocking Energy Innovation: How America Can Build A Low-Cost, Low-Carbon Energy System.
 MIT Press, 2012.) provided a point of departure for the discussion, while the experiences of AEE chapters provided grounding in current practice.
 A summary of that discussion is available here (pdf).

 Jesse Jenkins joins the IPC as a Research Associate with the MIT Production in the Innovation Economy (PIE) project.
 Jesse is a S.M. candidate in the Technology and Policy Program.
 His research focuses on understanding the role of policy in supporting and accelerating technological innovation in the energy and manufacturing sectors.
 He is particularly interested in developing the optimal policy environment to drive rapid cost and performance improvements in low-carbon energy technologies, facilitating their global adoption.